Ingus Baušķenieks

 Ingus Baušķenieks (born December 30, 1956) is a Latvian musician known as a member of Dzeltenie Pastnieki and as a solo artist.
 He is a multi-instrumentalist, with the bass guitar being his primary instrument in band engagements.
 He is also known for his proficiency in home recording and tape editing.

-He is the son of the noted Latvian painter Auseklis Baušķenieks (1910–2007).
+He is the son of the renowned Latvian painter Auseklis Baušķenieks (1910–2007).